|

 - Camelot * - Ghastly film version of Lerner & Loewe's musical about

 King Arthur & his roundtable.
-Some handsome images, but incoherent
+Incoherent

 - Clambake * - Elvis clunker.